sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Inspect explicitly defining types inside sequence: [1, 2, 3, 4]
 ```

-If we still want to use `IO.puts` to print a sequence type such as a `list`, we can include an alternative method `inspect` inside the string interpolation statement:
+If we still want to use `IO.puts` to print a sequence type such as a `list`, we can include an alternative method, `inspect`, inside the string interpolation statement:

 ##### **Code**
 ```Elixir